Bonk-Andrzej/ToDoList-Angular/README.md

 - [x] Validation for deleting task
 - [x] Adding pipes for improve readability
 - [x] Showing the date when the mouse hovers over task or task already done
+- [x] Add button is disabled when text field is empty